SECONDARY CAMPUS

 English 9

-All students entering the 9th grade will need to read Tuesdays with Morrie by Mitch Albom.
-A test will be given over the book during the first week of school.
+All students entering the 9th grade will read Tuesdays with Morrie by Mitch Albom.
+A test will be given over the book during the first week.
 The test will check for completion of the reading as well as comprehension.
-We will spend the first few days looking at lessons from this book.
+You will spend the first few days looking at lessons from this book.

-An AR test will also be given on Monday, August 19.
-This can be any book of your choice!
-So find a book that you love and start reading!
+An AR test will also be given during the first week.
+This can be any book of your choice, so find a book that you love and start reading!
 This is a great time to start a new series that you can finish with other AR book assignments throughout the year.
 The requirements for 9th grade AR books are 6.0 reading level, 6 points.
-Check to see if your book has a test or check book level and points here: AR Book Finder
+Check to see if your book has a test, or check the book level and points at AR Book Finder.

 Honors English 9

-Students taking Honors English must also read Animal Farm by George Orwell.
+In addition to Tuesdays with Morrie and the AR book of choice, students taking Honors English must also read Anthem by Ayn Rand.
 Be ready to take a test over the book upon return.
 The test will check for completion of the reading as well as comprehension.
-It will be the first piece of literature we will study as the new school year resumes.
+It will be the first piece of literature you will study as the new school year resumes.

 English 10

-All students entering the 10th grade will read David and Goliath: Underdogs, Misfits, and the Art of Battling Giants by Malcolm Gladwell.
-A test will be given over the book on Thursday, August 15th.
+All students entering the 10th grade will read the introduction and parts one and two of David and Goliath: Underdogs, Misfits, and the Art of Battling Giants by Malcolm Gladwell (you may read part three for a chance at bonus points).
+A test will be given over the book upon return to school.
 The test will check for completion of the reading as well as comprehension.
 You will spend the first few days looking at lessons from this book.
 All students must bring a copy of David and Goliath: Underdogs, Misfits, and the Art of Battling Giants on the first day of class.
 Click here if you would like to purchase a copy from Amazon.

 If you have any questions over the summer, feel free to email English Department Chair barnold@cacmustangs.org.